-Inexpensive storage cabinets to help declutter that small laundry room
+Inexpensive laundry room storage ideas to help declutter that small laundry room

 In our home, we are always looking for easy ways to help organize our space.
 One day when I was doing laundry in our small space, I looked up and realized there was a ton of dead space above our current cabinets.
 I knew I needed to find a way to create DIY laundry storage that would utilize that dead space.